MetanoKid/coding-scars/_drafts/memory-manager-1.md

 Woah, wait a second!
 If we sum up the individual sizes of the members we don't get the total of 16 bytes!
 That's because of _memory padding_.

 We start our structure with a `bool`, which takes 1 byte.
 Then we have an `unsigned int`, which takes 4 bytes.
 The compiler will then add padding (extra bytes) before this member because their alignment requirements differ and the `unsigned int` one is larger than the `bool` one.
-That's why, in our case, we're spending 4 bytes to store a `bool`.
+That's why, in our case, we're spending 4 bytes to store a `bool` (and )

 What else can we learn from the first row of the dumped memory?
 Let's have a look at it again!